Support for undergraduate students

 Course reserves room at the Webster Library / Both Webster and Vanier libraries have copies of textbooks for undergraduate courses available for short-term loan.
-Course reserves rooms are currently inaccessible, but the online Course Reserves system provides access to materials uploaded by instructors.
+The Course Reserves system provides access to digital materials uploaded by instructors.

 Current students have access to study space in both Webster and Vanier libraries, but spaces must be reserved in advance.

 Read more about the Library Study Space Booking service, an emergency service for students without the conditions for silent study at home.

 Study space at the Webster Library / Students may book a study space in advance online.
 Seating is limited at this time to 125 at Webster Library and 50 at Vanier Library.
 Surgical masks are mandatory everywhere in the Library, even while seated.

 Library Research Skills Tutorial